HPC-Vis/cavr/README.md

 A fancy VR library.

+The cavr demo is in examples/app2.
+When you have setup up cavr in the build file make sure to run the example in build/examples/app2.

 #Core Dependencies

 In addition to a compiler that supports C++11, cavr uses the following tools and headers to build.
 Depending on your OS, some of these tools can be installed through a package manager.